-Rates, levies, grants and other revenue are recognised as revenue on receipt of funds or earlier upon unconditional entitlement to the funds.
+Rates, levies, grants and other revenue are recognised at the fair value of the consideration received or receivable at the time indicated below.

-Rates and levies
+Rates levies and charges

 Where rate monies are received prior to the commencement of the rating/levying period, the amount is recognised as revenue in the period in which they are received, otherwise rates are recognised at the commencement of the rating period.